apache/trafficserver/doc/admin-guide/plugins/s3_auth.en.rst

 If ``--v4-include-headers`` is not specified all headers except those specified in ``--v4-exclude-headers`` will be signed.

 If ``--v4-include-headers`` is specified only the headers specified will be signed except those specified in ``--v4-exclude-headers``

+If ``--watch-config`` is specified, the plugin will reload the config file set in ``--config`` when it changes

+If ``--ttl`` is specified, the plugin will cache configs for the specified number of seconds.
+During the ttl period, manual config reloads and ``--watch-config`` will not cause the config to be updated.
+The default is 60 seconds.
+Setting ttl to zero causes all reloads to read from the config file.
+This option is useful if the config file is fetched from a service, and you wish to limit the fetch rate.

 AWS Authentication version 2